Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

 \begin{enumerate}[label = (\roman*)] \item There exists a convex function $f:\reals^n \rightarrow \reals$ such that $f$ is differentiable, strictly convex and

 \item For every $i,j\in I$ we have

 \end{enumerate} \end{proposition}

 \begin{proof} (i) $\implies$ (ii).
 Assume that (i) holds, and choose such a function $f$.
-The first inequality of \eqref{eq:interp_cond} follows from convexity of $f$.
-The second inequality follows directly from strict convexity when $x_i \neq x_j$.
-Now, to prove the third part, consider the case when we have $\nabla f(x_i) \neq \nabla f(x_j)$ for some indices $i,j$.
-Let us prove the result by contradiction, i.e., assume that
+The first inequality of \eqref{eq:interp_cond} follows from strict convexity of $f$, and the second line is a consequence of the fact that a differentiable convex function has a unique subgradient at each point \citep[Thm 25.1]{Rockafellar2008}.